Skip to content

 1.4.4 Setting resource limits

 It turns out that there is one thing left to do in order to run the pipeline: set some resource limits.
 The nf-core/rnaseq pipeline is designed to run on large datasets and therefore expects to require lots of CPU and memory resources to run.
 However, we're using a small test dataset that doesn't need a lot of computing power, and as such we're also using low-resource VMs.
-Running the workflow with its default settings causes some of the processes to crash due to insufficient CPU and memory requirements.
+Running the pipeline with its default settings causes some of the processes to crash due to insufficient CPU and memory requirements.

 We can fix this by telling Nextflow that we want to limit the resource requests from each process to an upper bound of 2 CPUs and 6 GB of memory.
 We do this within a custom configuration file using the process.resourceLimits directive.
 This takes a list of upper resource limits like so:

-Exercise 1.4.4 5 mins
+Exercise 1.4.4 ⏱ 5 mins

-First, create the nectar_vm.config file:
+First, create the nectar_vm.config file and open it in VS Code:

 Next, add the resourceLimits directive.
 You can do this in one of two ways.
 You can use the process.resourceLimits form as shown above:

 We now have a finished initial run command.
-Now we just need to update our run command to include the new configuration file, as well as tell Nextflow to resume from where it left off - there's no sense re-running jobs that already succeeded!
+Now we just need to update our run command to include the new configuration file, as well as tell Nextflow to resume from where it left off - there's no sense re-running tasks that already succeeded!

 Our final run command and default config file look like: